West Kalimantan: Boundary

 West Kalimantan Province is located in the western part of the island of Borneo, or in between the lines 2°08'N and 3°05'S and between 108°0'E and 114°10'E. The province is traversed by the Equator (latitude 0°), precisely through the city of Pontianak.
 West Kalimantan has a tropical climate, with often high temperatures accompanied by high humidity.

 Other specific characteristics are that the West Kalimantan region is one of the provinces in Indonesia which has a land border with another country, namely the State of Sarawak, East Malaysia.
 Even with this position, West Kalimantan is currently the only province in Indonesia that have officially has an access road to get in and out of a neighbouring country.
 West Kalimantan and Sarawak have open roads approximately 400 km long, spanning Pontianak-Entikong-Kuching (Sarawak, Malaysia) and can be reached about six to eight hours of travel.
-In the northern part of the province, there are four regencies that directly borders Malaysia, namely Sambas, Sanggau, Sintang and Kapuas Hulu, which stretch along with the Kalingkang Mountains-Kapuas Hulu.
+In the northern part of the province, there are four regencies that directly borders Malaysia, namely Sambas, Sanggau, Sintang, and Kapuas Hulu, which stretch along with the Kalingkang Mountains-Kapuas Hulu.

-Most of West Kalimantan is low-lying land, with a total area of 147,037 km2, or 7.53 percent of the total Indonesian land area or 1.13 times the size of the island of Java.
+Most of West Kalimantan is low-lying land, with a total area of 147,018 km^{2}, or 7.53 percent of the total Indonesian land area or 1.13 times the size of the island of Java.
 This region stretches straight from north to south along more than 600 km and about 850 km from west to east.
-Judging from the size of the territory, West Kalimantan is Indonesia's third largest province by area, after Papua (421,891 km^{2}) and Central Kalimantan (152,600 km^{2}).
-The largest regency is Kapuas Hulu (31,318 km^{2} or 21.3 percent of the provincial area), followed by Ketapang (30,019 km^{2} or 20.4 percent) and Sintang (22,026 km^{2} or 15.0 percent), with the rest spread over the nine other regencies and two cities.
+Following the splitting up of the former unified Papua province, West Kalimantan is Indonesia's second largest province by area, after Central Kalimantan (153,430.36 km^{2}).
+The largest regency is Kapuas Hulu (31,318 km^{2} or 21.3 percent of the provincial area), followed by Ketapang (30,012 km^{2} or 20.4 percent) and Sintang (22,026 km^{2} or 15.0 percent), with the rest spread over the nine other regencies and two cities.